Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Fraternal or Sororal OrganizationsParks & Recreational AreasWar, World I. A significant historical date for this entry is November 11, 1921.

 Location.
-40° 15.638′ N, 89° 13.911′ W. Marker is in Atlanta, Illinois, in Logan County.
-Marker can be reached from the intersection of South East Race Street and SW Arch Street.
-Marker is located at Atlanta's Route 66 Park, with several other markers.
-Touch for map.
-Marker is at or near this postal address: 109 S E Race St, Atlanta IL 61723, United States of America.
-Touch for directions.
+This marker has been replaced by another marker nearby.
+It was located near 40° 15.638′ N, 89° 13.911′ W. Marker was in Atlanta, Illinois, in Logan County.
+It could be reached from the intersection of South East Race Street and SW Arch Street.
+Marker is located

 Paid Advertisement